RolandChristensen/developer-journal/_posts/2021-05-05-GitHub-Pages.md

 		title: This will be displayed on the top of the blog.
 		author: Your Name
 		email: YourEmail@example.com
 		description: > # this means to ignore newlines until next key.
-AKA muliti-line formatting in YAML.
+AKA multi-line formatting in YAML.
 			This is a sentence.
 			This is another sentence.
 		# social links (Google for list of all social media types)